ooddle

-The second trimester is the most workable stretch of pregnancy for most women.
+The second trimester is the most workable stretch of pregnancy for many women.
 The nausea has often passed.
 Energy returns.
 The bump is manageable, not yet limiting.
 Sleep is still available.
 This is the window to establish wellness routines that carry you through the third trimester, when fatigue and physical limitations grow significantly.

 This protocol is built for that window.
 Realistic.
 Adjustable.
 Built for actual life with a real job and possibly other kids.
 Always check with your obstetrician or midwife before starting any new exercise or significant dietary change.
 This is not medical advice.
 This is a starting framework.